riyarai13/webscrapper/README.md

 # webscrapper
-It is a web scrapper that extracts information from web pages and stores the data in different formats like normal text file and csv files.
+<i>It is a web scrapper that extracts information from web pages and stores the data in different formats like normal text file and csv files.</i>

 <b>commands that will be helpful:</b>\
 pip install bs4\